Recursive competence: how to learn that you can learn

 B = quantity of things you've touched

-Urg doesn’t know this yet, so we must increase “Fixed” things.
+I don’t think this is possible.
+So, we must increase “Fixed” things.
 Which means increasing “Broken” things (also known as “Touched” things.)
-This math is hard, but important.

 If you have a WFH partner, you have production network!
 Tread carefully!